October 17, 2020 – January 10, 2021

 Arts & Draughts is back, and this time we’re bringing it out to you — to your homes, on your screens, and into your communities!
 Join the party virtually from wherever you are and catch amazing performances, art activities, gallery tours, and more with some of your favorite Columbia superstars.
 Hosted by comedian Jenn Snyder and featuring performances by Milah, Brandy and the Butcher, Teiji Mack, EZ Shakes, and Diaspoura.
 Best of all, it's pay what you wish!

 Learn more about the exhibition with our multimedia tour featuring in-depth discussions with experts from both inside and outside the art world.

 Student Exhibition: Responding to Visions from India

-We invite all students (K-12 and College) to submit a work of art you've created that is inspired by the exhibition currently on view at the CMA: Visions from India.
+We invited all students (K-12 and College) to submit a work of art that is inspired by the exhibition currently on view at the CMA: Visions from India.

 The Art of Dentistry; Patricia L. Beckler; The Braddock Group of Janney Montgomery Scott LLC; Consultants in Gastroenterology - Dr. and Mrs. Raj Vasudeva; Dr. and Mrs. Benjamin M. Gimarc; Nikki and Michael Haley

 Visions from India has been made possible in part by the National Endowment for the Humanities: Exploring the human endeavor.

 Any views, findings, conclusions, or recommendations expressed in this exhibition do not necessarily represent those of the National Endowment for the Humanities.